itholoenos/OnePiece.Watch.Bookmarklet/README.md

 ## Installation

 1. Create a folder `One Piece` in your bookmarks
-2. Create a subfolder `backup` to manually save watched episodes.
+2. Create a subfolder `Backup` to manually save watched episodes.
 If you clear browser's memory/cache etc. you may loose what's watched!
-3. Create a link named `mark as watched and go to next` and paste the following code as URL
+3. Create a link named `Mark as watched and go to next` and paste the following code as URL

     ```javascript
     javascript:(function () {